MileHacker Logo

 • Always use your right hand when shaking hands, exchanging items, or eating with hands.
 The left hand is a distinct cultural significance.

-• Businesses may close briefly during daily prayer times, notably for Friday prayers.
-Awareness of these closures is prudent.
+• Businesses may close briefly during daily prayer times, most importantly for Friday prayers.
+Awareness of these closures is sensible.

 • A polite demeanor and a few Dhivehi phrases receive warm reception.